Installing Applications on the Mac is Broken

 How it is today

-The picture is supposed to show the user that he should drag the Adium icon to the Applications icon.
+The picture is supposed to show the user that he should drag the Adium icon to the Applications icon (and then open that folder and launch the copied application).
 Of course, this is still too confusing for many users.
-Even worse, it doesn’t work like this for all applications.
+Even worse, not all apps follow this model.
 Here is the mounted image window for the aforementioned Firefox:

-If you thought you could actually drag the Firefox icon to the Applications folder icon, well, tough luck.
-The Application folder icon isn’t actually an icon at all, it’s part of the background image.
-The idea is that you open a second window and drag the Firefox icon to the second window’s Applications folder.
+If you thought you could actually drag the Firefox icon to the Applications folder icon, well, no. The Application folder icon isn't actually an icon at all, it's part of the background image.
+The idea is that you open a second window and drag the Firefox icon to the second window's Applications folder.
+A lot of people never figure this out.

 All told, installing applications on the Mac has become inconsistent, confusing, and just plain broken.
 It’s time for some kind of usable standardized consistent behaviour to emerge.
 Perhaps having the application work as its own installer, asking the user whether it should move itself to the Applications folder if it’s launched from a .dmg (and afterwards ejecting the .dmg, and launching the installed application, as wel as optinally installing an icon in the Dock), would be a good first step.